 A hike around the idyllic Mönchsteich is a clear recommendation in every season.
-Here on the south bank, the narrow path leads along the bank, with fantastic views.
-A wider path leads along the north bank, from which you also have beautiful views.
-There are always very nice small and free swimming spots all around the pond - also for our four-legged friends.The Mönchsteich is a lake southeast of the village of Lütjensee.
-It is approx. 24 ha in size and up to 2.9 m deep.
-The lake is fed by the Großensee via the Stenzenbek - an artificial breakthrough south of the Schleushörn restaurant.
-There is a hiking trail around the lake, but not in the northwestern part directly along the lake, here there is a fountain by Hamburg Wasser that is not open to the public.
-The lake is particularly popular as a bathing lake for nudists, but due to the shallow depth there are many plants in the water that can affect bathing.wikipedia.org/wiki/M%C3%B6nchteich
+Here on the south bank, the narrow path leads along the bank with fantastic views.
+A wider path leads along the north bank, from which one also has beautiful views.
+Around the pond there are always very nice, small and free swimming areas - also for our four-legged friends.The Mönchsteich is a lake southeast of the village of Lütjensee.
+It is approximately 24 hectares and up to 2.9 m deep.
+The lake is fed by the Großensee via the Stenzenbek - an artificial passage south of the Schleushörn restaurant.
+A hiking trail leads around the lake, but not directly along the lake in the north-western part, here is a well system from Hamburg Wasser, which is not open to the public.
+The lake is particularly popular as a bathing lake for nudists, but due to the shallow depth there are many plants in the water that can impair bathing.In February 2021, the Mönchsteich was so frozen that you could go on the ice.
+I posted a few photos for it.wikipedia.org/wiki/M%C3%B6nchteich

 December 25, 2018

 The name of the historic fish pond refers to the creation of the water by monks from the Reinfeld monastery.
 They created the Mönchteich after a short breakthrough from neighboring Großensee named Stenzenbek.
 The name “Mönckedick” is first recorded on the map of the Trittau, Reinbek, Tremsbüttel and Steinhorst offices in 1649 in the country description by Caspar Danckwerth and Johannes Mejer.